 A Few Tips and Tricks on How to Catch Carp

 I was about nine years old when I first took an interest in fishing.
 To be perfectly honest I can't actually remember why I decided I wanted to go fishing.
 My first fishing rod was a 10 foot Shakespeare bought from the local tackle shop.
 If I remember rightly I got all the gear by Christmas, umbrella, fishing stool, landing net, keepnet, rod holdall, the full works.
 I often remember getting up early on a Sunday morning and trotting down to the local angling shop to get a pint of maggots, my dad would then take me to a big lake at Wrest Park in Bedfordshire where I would spend two or three hours catching small roach and perch.
 I first encountered a carp when fishing at a place called Ivanhoe on the Grand Union Canal.
 Using a small float and a piece of sweetcorn, I caught a small carp of about 1 1/2 pound.
 By today's standards that is nothing to write home about, but it was a monster in my eyes back then.
+I remember that I put it in my keep net and would get it out every time somebody walked past, I really was so proud of my first ever carp.
 You never forget your first carp I certainly haven't.

 There are numerous techniques for catching carp.
 My favourite methods are float, surface, pole and feeder fishing.
 I particularly favour the lift method, in my opinion this is one of the best ways of catching carp.
 On this page I will give you an insight into how I go about fishing for carp.
 They are tried and tested methods so give them a go yourself.
 For your convenience, I have installed a quick jump to menu which will take you to the article straightaway, rather than having to scroll down the page.